alexmamo/TheMovieDbApp-Clean-Architecture-MVVM/README.md

-# TheMovieDbApp -Clean Architecture with MVVM
+# TheMovieDbApp - Clean Architecture with MVVM.

 TheMovieDbApp, is an aplication build using Java 8 as an example for creating a API call to [themoviedb.org](https://developers.themoviedb.org/3/getting-started/introduction).